 The apparent reality, which solely consists of the visible surface, opens up a relative space, studded with innumerable pictorial motifs, gradually becoming self-sustaining and beginning to take relentless possession of the voids.
 The resulting haptic feel resembles mountains in colorful rapture, a distorted perception, which seems irritating and familiar at the same time.

 Illuminated by rays, torn from the darkness, the light reveals the hidden secrets of the image collage.
-The viewer has only a few seconds to adopt the moment before the light incident changes the shape of the artwork once again - recurring dynamics with inscrutable logic.
+The viewer has only a few seconds to adopt the moment before the light incident changes the shape of the artwork once again - recurring dynamics.